 As my research into free VPNs has grown, I’ve also come across some other good, viable, secure free VPN options, although most of them are “standalone” separate VPN apps, not browser integrated ones like Opera VPN.

-Nevertheless, here’s a table to show you some more free VPNs you can try (PrivadoVPN is a particularly good option, and one I use myself):
+Nevertheless, here’s a table to show you some more free VPNs you can try (PrivadoVPN and ZoogVPN are particularly good options, and ones I often use myself):

 Some Premium VPN Options